The global crisis that changed fashion forever—and gave women pockets

 COVID-19 has changed the way we dress: Stuck at home, we’ve ditched suits and party frocks for sweatpants and nap dresses.
 But this isn’t the first time in history that a major world event has altered fashion.
 World War I also led to seismic shifts: Women ditched constricting corsets for bras, comfy jersey fabric was all the rage, and pockets were in mass-produced women’s garments for the first time.

 These are among the insights from a new exhibit called Silk and Steel: French Fashion, Women, and WWI, currently on display at the National WWI Museum and Memorial in Kansas City, Missouri, and previously shown at the Bard Graduate Center.
-The show reveals how moments of global crisis can transform our relationship to clothing.
+Developed by fashion historians Maude Bass-Krueger and Sophie Kurkdjian, the show reveals how moments of global crisis can transform our relationship to clothing.
 It offers a glimpse into how the current pandemic may influence the way we dress going forward.

 Crises change work